 That extra wrap of tape under a golf grip might seem like a tiny detail, but it can have a huge impact on your comfort, your swing, and even your shot patterns.
 Getting your grip size just right is one of the most fundamental yet overlooked aspects of club fitting.
-This guide will break down exactly what an extra wrap is, why golfers use them, and how you can figure out the perfect grip setup for your own an game.
+This guide will break down exactly what an extra wrap is, why golfers use them, and how you can figure out the perfect grip setup for your own game.

 What Is an Extra Wrap, Exactly?